 Tap into co-ops, field trips, and statewide support groups.

-• Share new ideas and curriculum suggestions.
+• Share new ideas and curriculum tips.

-• Organize field trips and collaborative learning experiences.
+• Organize field trips and group learning.

 Step 9: Embracing the Flexibility